Code-Institute-Submissions/MS1-KiranResume/README.md

  **Wireframe**, which was made in the initial stage of product development is a little different from the final product.
 During the development, I thought that it would be wise to add one profile image on the home page.
  So that everybody will know who they are talking about.
 I thought of adding code institute past project links and live URLs also.
   So that the recruiters can get a clear picture of my skill.
-So, I made one more wireframe with additional features and with a view of tablet size device also.
+My first wireframe was missing the tablet size device view.
+So, I made one more wireframe and added here.
+Which can be seen as final wireframe.

 *The initial wireframe can be seen here*  [wireframe](assets/docs/wireframe.pdf)

-*The final wireframe can be seen here*  [final wireframe]()
+*The final wireframe can be seen here*  [final wireframe](assets/docs/finalwireframe.pdf)

 ### **Surface**
  The background color is kept **Beige** to give a calm and smooth feeling.
 The font used was **"Raleway"** imported from google fonts.
 The font color was decided to keep **black**